ocsf/ocsf-docs/Understanding OCSF.md

 ### Base Event Class Attributes

-By convention, all event classes extend the Base Event class.
+By convention, all event classes extend the Base Event event class.
 Attributes of the base event class can be present in any event class and are termed Base Attributes.

 The base event class has required, recommended, and optional attributes that apply to all core schema classes.
 The required attributes, therefore, must be populated for every core schema event.
 Individual event classes will add their own required and recommended attributes.
 Optional base event class attributes may be included in any event class, along with event class-specific optional attributes.